lemocla/neon-hangman/README.md

       The in-game scoring is incremented every time a correct letter is clicked as follows:

-      - Default point is 10 points per letter
+      - Default scoring is 10 points per letter.
-      - If a player guess more than one letter consecutively, it's a streak and the default point for that letter is mulitplied by the streak before being added to the score.
+      - If a player guesses more than one letter consecutively, it's a streak.
+The default point for that letter is then mulitplied by the streak before being added to the score.

       The streak is reset to 0 when an incorrect guess is made.